 You undergo a research project during the residency year where your students take center stage.
-This Participatory Action Research (PAR) project is facilitated by you and co-designed with your students.
+You facilitate and design the Participatory Action Research (PAR) project with your students.
 Residents study everything from school culture and bullying policies, to efforts that make math more fun and engaging.
 This project fosters your relationship with one of the most important communities in your role as an educator: your student community.

 Benefits of the Teacher Residency